This section of Ch. 6 will cover the following topics:

 - Take 10 minutes to jot down your thoughts.
 Start simply: Did you like it?
 Why or why not?
 Then get more specific.
 What did the writer do that was effective?
 Were there any problems?
 What observations did you make as you read?

 - Identify several criteria for evaluation.
-For example, you might consider the way the piece was organized, or how well the writer supports her point, or whether the information was repetitive or the language evocative.
+What makes the document good or bad?
+You might consider the way the piece was organized, or how well the writer supports her point, or whether the information was repetitive or the language evocative.

 - In one sentence, write your opinion.
-Name the document in this sentence so we know what you are evaluating.
+Name the document and author in this sentence so we know what you are evaluating.
 This is your topic sentence.

 - Expand your point.
 Provide examples from the original.
 Use transitions to connect the ideas.
 These are your supporting details.